DART-Laboratory/prov-graph/README.md

 2)You can search on file name

-3) You can search on process PID
+3)You can search on process PID

 When searching on any of the above node key, make sure the label filter is 'none' or corresponds to the label being searched. for example while searching for file name, the node label must be either 'none' or 'file' to display the corresponding node.
 By default the node label is 'none'.